 Memorial Donations which are large in scale are generally not encouraged.
 To the extent that projects of this nature are consistent with park planning processes they may be considered on a case-by-case basis.
 Donors may contact the department to discuss their idea.

-Park Naming Opportunities exist for naming of park sites within the park system as detailed in the department's Park Naming Policy.
+The naming or re-naming of park sites within the park system is detailed in the department's Park Naming Policy.

 PLAY Boulder Foundation